Separation Notice Requirements by State — Guide for 2025

 - Layoff.

-2. How long does the process of separation last?
+How long does the process of employment separation last?

-The process of employment separation depends on various factors, including:
+The process of employment separation depends on various factors, such as:

 - Federal regulations,